 As a blogger, there are a few questions that are always on your mind.
-For example:

 - How do I improve my blog’s search engine rankings?

 - How do I get my blog to be noticed?

 - What is the ideal length of a blog post?

 Obviously, you have turned to the internet to research ways in which you can improve your blog- which is why you are reading posts from ShoutMeLoud!